e71az/bookstore/README.md

 # Book Store

-This is a simple book store application created using react and redux.
+This is a simple book store application created using react and redux-toolkit.

 ## Built With